Title 18: Health

 (A) the vaccines to be included in the pilot program;

-(B) the pilot program's target patient utilization goal for each vaccine selected for inclusion in the pilot;
+(B) the pilot program's target patient utilization goal for each vaccine selected for inclusion in the pilot program;

 (C) the purchase price of vaccines;

 (D) the administrative surcharge established pursuant to subsection (f) of this section; and